canonical/mongodb-operator/README.md

 ## Licensing & Trademark

 The Charmed MongoDB Operator is free software, distributed under the [Apache Software License, version 2.0](https://github.com/canonical/mongodb-operator/blob/main/LICENSE).
-It installs, operates, and depends on [MongoDB Community Version](https://github.com/mongodb/mongo), which is licensed under the Server Side Public License (SSPL)
+It installs, operates, and depends on [MongoDB Community Version](https://github.com/mongodb/mongo) and [Percona Server for MongoDB](https://github.com/percona/percona-server-mongodb), which is licensed under the Server Side Public License (SSPL)

-MongoDB is a trademark or registered trademark of MongoDB Inc. Other trademarks are property of their respective owners.
+“MongoDB” is a trademark or registered trademark of MongoDB Inc. Other trademarks are property of their respective owners.
+Charmed MongoDB is not sponsored, endorsed, or affiliated with MongoDB, Inc.